miketimmerman/frontend-assignment/README.md

 - Use React.
 Create your app with React but try to limit the use of third party UI libraries.
 - Use Typescript.
 Make sure your app is typed correctly.
 - Make it look nice.
-Make use of the provided colours.
+Make use of the provided colors.
 How you want to implement them is entirely your choice ;)
 - Your application should treat the contents of `flights.json` as the output of an API endpoint.
   It should load this asynchronously using XHR or Fetch API and should not require a page reload when the user changes their input.
 - Make sure the results are sortable.
 The filtered flight data should be sortable alphabetically.